BoredPersonWastingItsTime/SaveTools_TLoZ-BotW/README.md

 4. place game_data.sav into the same folder
 5. double click BotW_Edit_v#.py
 6. follow instructions.

-7. tip - while in "fmenu", you can type only the first letters of the submenu instead of the whole word (like "e", "ed" or "edi" instead of "edit").
+Tip: while in "fmenu", you can type only the first letters of the submenu instead of the whole word (like "e", "ed" or "edi" instead of "edit").

 PD: If you find this useful and want to modify & share this, suggest me which license I should add (it's very confusing to me, and I'm happy with any that includes 'give credits' stuff).